 The Direct Loan Program offers loans to student and parent borrowers with terms and conditions that are virtually identical to loans made through the Federal Family Education Loan (FFEL) Program.
 School participation requirements for the Direct Loan Program are similar to the requirements of the FFEL Program.

 We recommend that you create a yearly budget prior to departure, and have sufficient funds for accommodation, books, supplies and any other expenses during the first trimester in the event of a delay in your loan (s) arriving from the US.
-The US Federal Student Aid Budget Calculator can help you work out your expenses.
+The Student Aid website can help you work out your expenses.

 What is the difference between FFEL Program and the William D. Ford Federal Direct Loan Program?